SP7-Ritmare/starterkit/docs/tutorials/users/index.rst

 5. What is a map and a legend.
 6. What is a sensor and a observation (`Sensor Observation System, OGC standard <http://www.opengeospatial.org/standards/sos>`_).

+Through the left list you could explore different section tutorials:

 .. toctree::
    :maxdepth: 7